top of page

 HISTORY & MISSION

-Guardian Crossroads Inc (formerly Guardian Inc) was established in 2006, to help youth who were aging out of foster care.
+Guardian Crossroads Inc (formerly Guardian Inc) was birth in 2006, out of a need for helping disadvantage youth.
 After approximately 2 years of being a foster parent to teenage girls, our founder decided to return to college to gain the knowledge and expertise to facilitate this vision.
-Upon completion of college, Guardian Crossroads Inc was renamed and revamped to not only help youth aging out of care, but also those youth that are at-risk of homelessness due to human trafficking, immigration enforcement, or those affected by natural disasters.
+Upon completion of three college degrees in Social Work, Guardian Crossroads Inc was renamed and revamped to not only help disadvantage youth, but also youth aging out of care, at-risk of homelessness due to human trafficking, immigration, or those affected by natural disasters.

-Our mission is to holistically break generational cycles of poverty whether physically, mentally, or spiritually through trauma informed care that transform root patterns and empower change through individual coaching relationships!
+Our mission is to holistically break generational cycles of poverty physically, mentally, and spiritually through trauma informed care that transform root patterns and empower change through individual coaching relationships!

-Our main goal is to build a transitional living village out of shipping containers!
-We are current seeking funding through, grants, foundations, local companies, and individual support!
+Our main goal is to build a transitional living village out of shipping containers to house homeless youth and young adults.
+We are currently seeking funding through revenue generated services, individual support, grants, foundations, and local companies.

 The quote "it takes a village to raise a child" is the premises for which our organization stand on!
+Presently, with so many homeless youths in America on the streets, a definite picture of a broken village, a broken system, and a broken youth has been painted!
 Helping youth transition to healthy young adults with as few barriers as possible is our goal.
-Presently, with so many homeless youth in America on the streets, a definite picture of a broken village, a broken system, and a broken youth has been painted!

-Guardian Crossroads Inc stands as that village to break generational cycles of homelessness, unemployment, mental fatigue, financial pitfalls, and under education among young individuals trying to survive in this everchanging world.
-GCInc seek to transform, restructure, and restore a renewed RYMTYH to life for adolescents aging out of foster care, homeless, victims of human trafficking, juveniles, and victims of immigration enforcement.
+Guardian Crossroads Inc (GCInc) stands as that village to break generational cycles of homelessness, unemployment, mental fatigue, financial pitfalls, and under education among young individuals trying to survive in this everchanging world.
+GCInc seek to transform, restructure, and restore a renewed RYMTYH to life for youth aging out of foster care, homeless, victims of human trafficking, juveniles, and victims of immigration.

 Sign up for our newsletter to find out how you can help build the first of many villages for homeless youth!